Updated: Nov 15, 2022

 Consider others more worthy than yourself

-Form an opinion of your life in the light of Jesus and God`s word.
+Form an honest opinion of your life in the light of Jesus and God`s word.

 Remember also that it is the very pride in our own hearts that gets annoyed at pride in others!